vinay-khorwal/Fraud-Detection-Using-Machine-Learning-and-Apache-Spark/README.md

 We use the Kaggle Credit Card Fraud Detection dataset, which contains 284,807 transactions with only 492 fraud cases (0.17% of all transactions).
 Each record includes 30 features (V1–V28, Time, Amount) and a binary Class label (0 = legitimate, 1 = fraudulent).
 Link-https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023

-# Installation
+# Prerequisites & Installation

+1. Clone the repository

+2. Set up Python environment

+      - python3 -m venv venv
+      - source venv/bin/activate
+      - pip install --upgrade pip
+      - pip install -r requirements.txt

+3. Prepare data

+      - Place creditcard_2023.csv in the data/ directory (rename if needed to match the filename in the notebook).

-This project was developed and run on Kaggle Notebooks.
+# Note - This project was developed and run on Kaggle Notebooks.
 No manual installation is required if you open and run it directly there.

 # Technologies & Libraries
 Apache Spark 3.3.0 (SparkSession, DataFrame API, Spark ML)